 The accepted options are expected to realise savings of around £1.31m in the first year.
 The 9 accepted pilot options have no savings figures identified at present as the level of savings will be established through the work of the pilots.

-The decisions taken by Council were directly influenced by the views of our communities, our staff and other stakeholders.
+The decisions taken by the Council were directly influenced by the views of our communities, our staff and other stakeholders.

-A range of channels were available for providing feedback on the options as well as putting forward other ideas.
+A range of channels was available for providing feedback on the options as well as putting forward other ideas.
 These included nine Community Conversations, a Business Breakfast Briefing, meetings with other community groups and young people, email and a survey.
 All views were carefully considered by elected members before the budget was set.

 All of the feedback is contained in the Communication and Community Engagement Report.